gavanderhoorn/rep/rep-xxxx.rst

 This frame shall also not be changed by users.

 Rationale: this separates the (physical) attachment point for EEFs from the mathematical TCP frame (which don't necessarily have to coincide for all robots, and also don't need to have the same orientation).
-This makes attaching EEF models straightfoward as no additional rotations are needed to align the EEF model with the robot flange link.
+This makes attaching EEF models straightforward as no additional rotations are needed to align the EEF model with the robot flange link.

 tool0